Be Safe In Bear Country

 - All bears have the ability to climb trees, some better than others.

 - Just because you don't see bears doesn't mean they are not around.
-Grizzly bears hide or make daybeds in thick brush, often near trails.
+Bears may be hidden in thick brush.

 - Always carry a used bandana, shirt, or parka that you can drop easily.
 Avoid dropping food, this will only encourage the bear's aggressiveness toward other hikers.